 We turn to analyze the equilibrium inefficiency of the class $\G_3$, consisting of games played on identical-speed machines, having machine-based priority lists.
 The proof of the following theorem is based on the observation that every NE schedule is a possible outcome of Graham's {\em List-scheduling} (LS) algorithm \cite{Gra66}. \begin{theorem} For the min-makespan objective, PoA$(\G_{3})=$PoS $(\G_{3})= 2-\frac 1 m$. \end{theorem}

-\begin{proof} Let $s$ be an NE schedule.
-We claim that $s$ is a possible outcome of Graham's {\em List-scheduling} algorithm \cite{Gra66}.
-Indeed, assume that List-scheduling is performed and the jobs are considered according to their start time in $s$.
-Every job selects its machine in $s$, as otherwise, we get a contradiction to the stability of $s$.
+\begin{proof} Let $\sigma$ be an NE schedule.
+We claim that $\sigma$ is a possible outcome of Graham's {\em List-scheduling} algorithm \cite{Gra66}.
+Indeed, assume that List-scheduling is performed and the jobs are considered according to their start time in $\sigma$.
+Every job selects its machine in $\sigma$, as otherwise, we get a contradiction to the stability of $\sigma$.
 Since List-scheduling provides a $2- \frac 1 m$ approximation to the makespan, we get the upper bound of the PoA.

 For the lower bound, given $m>1$, the following is an instance for which PoS$=2-\frac 1 m$.
-The instance consists of a single job of weight $m$ and $m(m-1)$ unit-weight jobs.
-In all priority lists, the heavy job is last and the unit-weight jobs are prioritized arbitrarily.
-It is easy to verify that in every NE profile the unit-weight jobs are partitioned in a balanced way among the machines, and the heavy job is assigned as last on one of the machines.
+The instance consists of a single job with processing time $m$ and $m(m-1)$ unit jobs.
+In all priority lists, the heavy job is last and the unit jobs are prioritized arbitrarily.
+It is easy to verify that in every NE profile the unit jobs are partitioned in a balanced way among the machines, and the heavy job is assigned as last on one of the machines.
 Thus, the completion time of the heavy job is $2m-1$.
-On the other hand, an optimal assignment assign the heavy job on a dedicated machine, and partition the unit-weight job in a balanced way among the remaining $m-1$ machines.
+On the other hand, an optimal assignment assign the heavy job on a dedicated machine, and partition the unit job in a balanced way among the remaining $m-1$ machines.
 In this profile, all the machines have load $m$.
 The corresponding PoS is $\frac{2m-1}{m} = 2 - \frac 1 m$. \end{proof}

-\begin{theorem} For the sum of completion times objective, PoA$(\G_{3})\le \frac {n-1} m +1$, and for every $\epsilon >0$, PoS$(\G_3) \ge \frac{n}{m}-\epsilon$. \end{theorem} \begin{proof} For the upper bound of the PoA, note that, independent of the number of machines, the total completion time is at least $\sum_i w_i$.
-Also, for every job $a$, if $a$ is not assigned on any machine, then there exists a machine with load at most $\frac{\sum _{i\neq a} w_i}{m}$, therefore, in every NE profile, the completion time of job $a$ is at most $\frac{\sum _{i\neq a} w_i}{m}+w_a$.
-Summing this equation for all the jobs, we get that the total completion time of any NE is at most
+\begin{theorem} For the sum of completion times objective, PoA$(\G_{3})\le \frac {n-1} m +1$, and for every $\epsilon >0$, PoS$(\G_3) \ge \frac{n}{m}-\epsilon$. \end{theorem} \begin{proof} For the upper bound of the PoA, note that, independent of the number of machines, the sum of completion times is at least $\sum_i p_i$.
+Also, for every job $a$, if $a$ is not assigned on any machine, then there exists a machine with load at most $\frac{\sum _{i\neq a} p_i}{m}$, therefore, in every NE profile, the completion time of job $a$ is at most $\frac{\sum _{i\neq a} p_i}{m}+p_a$.
+Summing this equation for all the jobs, we get that the sum of completion times of any NE is at most

 We conclude that the PoA is at most $\frac {n-1} m +1$.

 For the PoS lower bound, given $m$, let $\epsilon \rightarrow 0$, and consider an instance with $n=km$ jobs, out of which, $m$ jobs $j_1,\ldots,j_m$ have length $1$ and the other $(k-1)m$ jobs have length $\epsilon$.
 Assume that $\pi_i$ gives the highest priority to $j_i$ then to all the $\epsilon$-jobs, and then to the other $m-1$ unit jobs.